bryanerayner/FutureproofNg1.3/tutorial/step1.md

 #### AddressEntryController and <address-entry>
     // Similar to CreditCardEntryController, this directive works with ng-model to interact with an Address data type.

+## Preparation for Step 2

+There we have it - A working Angular application that is likely on par with what you'll find after just a few weeks developing any real world application.
+Now, we'll go through the (relatively) painless task of converting to Typescript.